 Uncover Potential Defects in the Rental Home

-- If you find a major defect, ask the seller to fix it or credit you money toward your closing costs through a Request for Repair.
-Don't submit a laundry list of piddly requests.
-Narrow it and focus on the really expensive repairs.
+If you find a major defect, ask the seller to fix it or credit you money toward your closing costs through a request for repair.
+Keep your requests narrowly focused on the most expensive repairs—don't submit a laundry list of trivial fixes.